kg-09-creator/candy-clicker._./README.md

   2) Candy Factory - auto-clicks for you at the same rate of money you currently make(owning one of this powerup makes you $1 per click, owning two makes you $2 per click, owning three makes you $3 per click, etc.)(PER CLICK MEANING PER AUTOMATIC CLICK FROM THIS POWERUP)
   - ok that sounds kinda confusing but think of it this way: if you have one Sugar Rush activated, you make x2 money per click, meaning $2 at this stage but ONLY when you manually click this button or the Sugar Rush powerup clicks it for you. if you only own one Candy Factory, it makes $1 per click WITHOUT you doing anything - meaning you could just sit there and not touch the keyboard and it would make money for you.
 Combine these and the possibilities are endless...!

-  - honestly just start clicking, you'll figure it out <3
+  - honestly just start clicking and buying things, you'll figure it out <3

+**Software Used**
+- I used HTML to construct the webpage, CSS, to style it, and JS to make the clicker and powerups.

 **Motivation**
 - I was just bored and thought it would be cool to make a clicker game :)